Met Gala to honor Lagerfeld; Loewe bowls over Paris fashion

 IN LOVE WITH LOEWE

-Loewe, the hip insider heritage brand, is going from strength to strength under the artistic stewardship of American designer Johnathan Anderson.
+Loewe, the hip insider heritage brand, is going from strength to strength under the artistic stewardship of Northern Irish designer Johnathan Anderson.

+Distortions were everywhere.
+An ash bustier gown sported an inside peplum to create a surreal curtain-shape in the skirt.
+The 1940s was also apparent in the babydoll gowns whose myriad-colored stripes confused the eye.

-Shoes became ruffles of white fabric like petals brushing the floor — but it could have also been a mop — while stilettos were intentionally oversize and awkward.
+Shoes became ruffles of white fabric like petals brushing the floor — or a mop? — while stilettos were intentionally oversize and awkward.

 This collection shows that Anderson is a rare designer who manages to mix classical fashion with perplexing ideas without sacrificing any visual beauty.